kubernetes/enhancements/keps/sig-network/20181024-service-topology.md

 When a Node is updated, PodLocator controller will first check if its labels are changed.
 If changed, will update all the PodLocators whose corresponding Pods running on it.

 When a Node is deleted, PodLocator controller will reset the NodeName and NodeLabels of all the PodLocators whose corresponding Pods running on it.

+### EndpointSlice controller changes

+The EndpointSlice controller will be updated to set values corresponding to the TopologyKeys field on Services.
+All topology values will be derived from labels on the Node a Pod is running on.

 ### Kube-proxy changes